Synesis-LLC/ceph/doc/man/8/ceph-rest-api.rst

     to the cluster (the entity name appearing in 'ceph auth ls' output, for example).
 The default is 'client.restapi'.

+.. option:: -w/--workers number of workers

+    specifies the number of workers Gunicorn has to fork for handling client requests.
+The default is 4.

+.. option:: -b/--bind socket to bind

+    The socket to bind in a form of 'host:port'.
+The default is 'localhost:5000'.

-   Also, global Ceph options are supported.
+   Also, global Ceph options are supported as a list *extraargs*.

 Configuration parameters
 ========================